-Table 5: Responses to the question 'What has been useful about the online small-group seminars/workshops/practicals for your learning?
-1 is strongly disagree; 2 is disagree; 3 is neutral; 4 is agree; 5 is strongly agree'.
+Table 5.
+Responses to the question "What has been useful about the online small-group seminars/workshops/practicals for your learning?
+1 is strongly disagree; 2 is disagree; 3 is neutral; 4 is agree; 5 is strongly agree".

-Utility of online synchronous sessions Some students are not keen to put on cameras and microphones and this impacts negatively on 4.04 my learning It's good to focus on the practical task or the assessment rather than learning new content 3.79 It's easier to ask staff questions about the content compared with large on-campus lectures 3.67

-I find it productive to work in a small group of students with a staff member 3.50 I have the opportunity to test my understanding of the content in the pre-recorded lecture 3.23 It's a good way to get to know other students and staff members 2.73 It can be daunting speaking up in front of my peers 2.70
+3, 3 Utility of online synchronous sessions Mean Some students are not keen to put on cameras and microphones and this impacts negatively on my learning 4.04 It's good to focus on the practical task or the assessment rather than learning new content 3.79 It's easier to ask staff questions about the content compared with large on-campus lectures 3.67 I find it productive to work in a small group of students with a staff member 3.50 I have the opportunity to test my understanding of the content in the pre-recorded lecture 3.23 It's a good way to get to know other students and staff members 2.73 It can be daunting speaking up in front of my peers 2.70 sessions and the ability to use the technology to easily share content and work collaboratively.